Resource Round-Up: Owl Activities for the Classroom

 There are so many fun owl art activities you can do with your students.
 Here are pictures of some of our favorite owl art activities.

 Another fun owl art project we do with our polar animal unit is a snowy owl tear art.
 On a large blue piece of construction paper, I have them draw a large oval for the body.
 Next, they draw a large circle for the head.
-Finally, we tear up white copy paper and newspaper into small strips.
+Finally, we tore up white copy paper and newspaper into small strips.
 They glue them down to make their snowy owl.
 I love the way they turn out!
+Read more about our snowy owl activities here.

 Owl Pellets